Clinical Studies

 A possible mechanism for the bactericidal effect of visible light

-Objective: To explore the bactericidal mechanisms of visible light on Propionibacterium acnes.
+Objective: To explore the bactericidal mechanisms of blue light on Propionibacterium acnes.

-Methodology: Exposed P. acnes cultures to visible light and measured the bactericidal effects.
+Methodology: Exposed P. acnes cultures to visible blue light and measured the bactericidal effects.

 Results: Visible light activates endogenous porphyrins in P. acnes, generating reactive oxygen species that destroy bacterial cells.